CONTENTS

 Actions to implement:

-• Organize regular performance reviews to assess results against objectives.
+• Hold regular KPI reviews to assess results against both operational and strategic goals.

 • Involve teams in data analysis to identify areas for improvement.

-• Adjust Lean strategies according to feedback and data collected.
+• Adjust strategies based on feedback and collected data.

 Boost your operations With UTrakk LEARN MORE